TheRealOrange/icer_compression/README.md

 ### Note: Work in progress!

 This project is still a work in progress!
 Currently, images of a bit depth of 5-6 bits per pixel are supported, because the wavelet transform produces an increased dynamic range which can cause overflows.
-Encoding in a 16-bit word will allow for a greater bit depth per pixel.
-Colour image support is also yet to be implemented.
+Encoding in a 16-bit word will allow for a greater bit depth per pixel, and such functions have been implemented but as of yet are untested Colour image support is also yet to be implemented.